miniwms/Mini-WMS/salesOrders.md

 ---

 **Update Sales Order Line**
-This screen allows you to update a specific sales order line.
+This screen allows you to update a specific sales order line by taping on a line number.

 ![Update Sales Order Line](asset/salesorderupdate2.png)